littlehorse-enterprises/lh-quickstart-java/README.md

 lhctl postEvent <wf_run_id> identity-verified BOOL false
 ```

-If you refresh the `WfRun` page in your browser, you will see that the workflow has completed and the customer has been notified that whether their identity has been verified or not.
+If you go to the `WfRun` page in your browser, you will see that the workflow has completed and the customer has been notified that whether their identity has been verified or not.

 # Next Steps